influxdata/kapacitor/client/API.md

 | ---- | ------- |
 | 204  | Success |

->NOTE: Deleting a non-existent template is not an error and will return a 204 success.
+>**Note:** Deleting a non-existent template is not an error and will return a 204 success.

 ### List Templates